model-checking/kani/docs/src/workarounds.md

 # Workarounds

-This section describes a few workarounds that may help to overcome tooling issues in the Kani project.
+This section describes a few workarounds that may help overcome tooling issues in the Kani project.

 ## CBMC arguments